-Our mission is to aid families by providing legal services to establish paternity and an initial child support order in non-divorce cases to provide an emotional and financial foundation for children.
+Our mission is to aid families in providing an emotional and financial foundation for their children.
+We provide legal services to establish paternity and an initial child support order in non-divorce cases.

 The Family Support Unit is funded through a federal grant and county government.
 The unit is responsible for establishing paternity and initial child support orders for parents who do not live together.
 The unit does not handle divorces.

 When paternity is not established, the father can admit paternity, or DNA can be ordered by the Court.
 Following the consent or DNA determining parentage, a filiation order will be entered by the Court establishing the paternity.
 The Paternity Act provides the authority and procedure to establish paternity for children born out of wedlock.

 If paternity has been established previously or by an order, the unit will establish a support order.
 The support order takes into account what each parent earns, allowable deductions and overnights with each parent.
 The Family Support Act provides the legal authority for setting child support.
 A guideline calculation is prepared based on available information.
 The Court is required to follow the guidelines for support unless an appropriate deviation reason is given.

 In cases where the custodial parent and child or children lives out of state, the unit handles the case in the same manner as if both parties were in Michigan.
 If the non-custodial parent lives out of state, the unit will do the intake of the case and send it to the other state to establish paternity and/or a support order.
 The Uniform Interstate Family Support Act is used in these situations.
 Please note that no custody or parenting time is addresses under this act.
 The parents must seek that separately.